aarav4306/special-octo-guacamole/README.md

 # special-octo-guacamole
-This is my firrst repository.
+This is my firrst Git repository.
+Author - Aarav Singh